 Adam Seybert Professor in Moral and Intellectual Philosophy and Director of Visual Studies

 Gary Hatfield (PhD, University of Wisconsin–Madison) taught at Harvard and Johns Hopkins before coming to Penn in 1987.
-He works in the History of Modern Philosophy, the philosophy of psychology, theories of vision, and the philosophy of science.
-He is a member of the Institute for Research in Cognitive Science, the Center for Cognitive Neuroscience, the Penn Perception group, and the History and Sociology of Science Graduate Group.
+He works in the history of modern philosophy, the philosophy of psychology, theories of vision, and the philosophy of science.
+He is a member of the MindCore initiative, the Center for Cognitive Neuroscience, and the Center for Neuroaesthetics.
 He has long been fascinated by visual perception and the mind–body problem.

 Adjunct Professor in Fine Arts